sjwu1235/AK-adapted/README.md

     * If not just type in ‘pip install packagename’ in the command terminal of your IDE

 ## Quick start
-1. Create a .json file in the cloned source directory called uctpw.json.
-Fill out your institution username and password in the following format; {"user":"Your user name ", "pass":" Your password "}
-2. Check if you have all the programs used in the testing.py and testing2.py files (if not use 'pip install 'package name' ')
+1. Check if you have all the programs used in the testing.py and testing2.py files (if not use 'pip install 'package name' ')
-3. Copy datadump.xlsx into a folder where you want to store the pdfs, ensure that there is at least 20GB available on the disk
+2. Copy datadump.xlsx into a folder where you want to store the pdfs, ensure that there is at least 20GB available on the disk
-4. Take note of the folder path where datadump.xlsx is eg: "C:\Users\xxxx\Journal_Data"
+3. Take note of the folder path where datadump.xlsx is eg: "C:\Users\xxxx\Journal_Data"
-5. Conduct a speed test on the download speed.
+4. Conduct a speed test on the download speed.
 See [speed test](#speed-test)
-6. Now edit the inputs.json file in the cloned directory, it currently is set to scrape AER as an example {"journal_URL":"URL of journal page on JSTOR", "journal_name":"Name of journal",
+5. Now edit the inputs.json file in the cloned directory, it currently is set to scrape AER as an example {"journal_URL":"URL of journal page on JSTOR", "journal_name":"Name of journal",
  "directory":"folder path to pdf data eg: C:\\Users\\xxxx\\Journal_Data",